 Install the starter in reverse order.

-In this case, the dowel pin on the clutch housing must enter the corresponding hole in the front starter cover.
+The dowel pin on the clutch housing must fit into the appropriate hole in the starter front cover.

-We remove the protection of the power unit (article - Removing the protection of the engine, wheel arch liners and mud flaps Renault Duster)
+Removing the protection of the power unit (article - Removing the protection of the engine, fenders and mudguards Renault Duster)

 Remove the air intake with the resonator assembly